kevinrsebastian/AndroidBoilerplate/README.md

 - Update rootProject.name with the project name in `settings.gradle`
 - Update app_name in `strings.xml`
 - Rename theme names and update references
+- Rename the Application class and update the reference in AndroidManifest

 ---